 Can sunscreens cause acne on the chest?

 Using the wrong sunscreen can cause body acne, including acne on your back and chest.
 Your chest is especially susceptible to clogged pores because these oil glands are bigger and more active than facial pores.
-To prevent sunscreen-induced body acne breakouts, make sure you use only oil-free sunscreen specially formulated for acne-prone skin.
+To prevent sunscreen-induced body acne breakouts, use only oil-free sunscreen specially formulated for acne-prone skin.

 Can you still have chest acne after your facial acne has cleared?